PemK88/Music-Collab/README.md

 npm start
 ```

-### Login
+##Login
 The first page you are directed to is the login page.
-You must the credentials below to view the user pages
+You must enter the credentials below to view the user pages
 * username: user
 * password: user

-You must the credentials below to view the administrator pages
+You must enter the credentials below to view the administrator pages
 * username: admin
 * password: admin

-**Do not load the page after login!** The admin and user navigations bars are different, and the correct bar is displayed based on the type of user determined, which done through logging in.
+**Do not load the page after login!** The admin and user navigations bars are different, and the correct bar is displayed based on the type of user, which is determined through logging in.

 There is also a link to the sign up page which allows you to create and account.
 However, the account credentials cannot be used to login during this phase of the project.

+## User Profile